 After rushing to the hospital wearing literally a swim cover (it was the first thing I found when reaching into my closet), I realized that you don’t need to pack your entire life in your hospital bag.

 You can have a baby, anytime, anywhere.
 However, you will save yourself a lot of stress by being as prepared as possible.

-Here are some quick tips to help you get started on packing the best hospital bag ever.
+Here are some quick tips to help you get started on packing only the essentials in your hospital bag.

-- Leave your hospital bag by the door between 32-34 weeks in case your baby decides to come earlier than expected.
+Leave your hospital bag by the door at 32 weeks in case your baby decides to come earlier than expected.

-- Pack a “maybe need” hospital bag with extra clothes and other essentials in case you end up having a c-section or end up staying at the hospital longer than expected.
+Pack a “maybe need” hospital bag with a few extra clothes and diapers in case you end up having a c-section or end up staying at the hospital longer than expected.
 Keep this bag in your car.
 This way you can just tell whoever is with you to grab the extra bag with all your stuff in it, instead of going back home to pack your things.

-- Keep your toiletries in a gallon sized ziplock bag to prevent leakage and so you can find your toothpaste easily.
+Keep your toiletries in a clear gallon-sized ziplock bag to prevent leakage and so you can find your toothpaste easily.

-- Separate your clothes, undergarments and your baby’s essentials, etc into separate smaller bags so you can just grab what you need instead of digging through your bag in the middle of the night.
+Separate your clothes, undergarments, and your baby’s essentials into separate smaller bags so you can just grab what you need instead of digging through your bag in the middle of the night.
 These packing cubes are perfect for keeping all of your essentials neat and organized.

-This list pretty much covers the essentials so I will talk about the things that are the most necessary items to pack in your hospital bag so that you have all the base items covered and can add other items as you go.
+This list covers the essentials so I will talk about the things that are the most necessary items to pack in your hospital bag so that you have all the base items covered and can add other items as you see fit.

 HOSPITAL BAG CHECKLIST FOR MOM

-Extra Long Charger: Can you imagine your phone dying after giving birth.
+Can you imagine your phone dying after giving birth.
 Tragic!
 You will take approximately a million photos of your baby immediately following his or her birth.
-Pack an extra long charging cord to ensure your phone is always within reach.
+Pack an extra-long charging cord to ensure your phone is always within reach.
 Your baby will be #trending in no time.
-Also, these extra long chargers come in very handy when your newborn is sleeping on you and you really need to charge your phone but you can’t move because you will wake up your baby and then you’ll both be crying.
+Also, these extra-long chargers come in very handy when your newborn is sleeping on you and you really need to charge your phone but you can’t move because you will wake up your baby, and then you’ll both be crying.

 Robe: This robe is super cute, stylish and affordable.

-Loose Blouse or Top: Bring a cute, comfortable top because wearing fitted tops might be uncomfortable (you will still have a bump) and difficult for nursing.
+Bring a loose, comfortable top because wearing fitted tops might be uncomfortable (you will still have a bump) and difficult for nursing.

-Comfy Shoes: Your feet might swell.
+Your feet might swell.
 After I gave birth, I could only wear Uggs.
 Bring shoes your swollen feet will fit in when you’re leaving the hospital.

 HOSPITAL BAG CHECKLIST ACCESSORIES